By: Marilyn L. Davis

 “I took a trip down Memory Lane.
 I drove in reverse.” ― Jarod Kintz, Sleepwalking is Restercise

-While humorous, Jarod Kintz often captures concepts and ideas and re-frames them in an amusing way.
-However, going in reverse is exactly what we do in writing a memoir.
+While humorous, Jarod Kintz often captures concepts and ideas and amusingly re-frames them.
+However, going in reverse is what we do in writing a memoir.
 We have the advantage of living through the events and writing about them in hindsight.

 - Emotions at the time

 - Attitudes towards the situation and the people involved

 - Insights gained from living the experience

 - Awareness of a lesson in the experience

 When we’re writing a memoir, it’s a snapshot of a time in our lives that we want to capture in another format – the written word, rather than the still picture.
 And it takes five elements to do this: